What’s in a credit score?

 Recording your repayment history on your credit file was only recently introduced in Australia so you may find that your credit providers aren’t reporting your repayment history yet.
 However, you’ll see this start to ramp up in the future.

-For more information, you might like to read our article about comprehensive credit reporting.
+For more information about credit account information & repayment history, you might like to read our article about comprehensive credit reporting.

 Default information such as overdue bills can stay on your credit file for 5 years and serious credit infringements can remain on your credit file for 7 years.
 This can severely damage your credit reputation.
 Potential credit providers want to know that you’re going to pay back the money you have borrowed so it is very important that you pay all your bills in full and on time.